zhangdian617/dianzhang.github.io/content/publication/2021_DSS_Bitcoin/index.md

 publication: In *Decision Support Systems*
 publication_short: In *DSS*

 abstract: Cryptocurrency price forecasting plays an important role in financial markets.
-Traditional approaches face two challenges: (1) it is difficult to ascertain the influential factors related to price forecasting
+Traditional approaches face two challenges, (1) it is difficult to ascertain the influential factors related to price forecasting; and (2) due to the 24/7 trading policy, cryptocurrencies’ prices face very large fluctuations, thus weakening the forecasting power of traditional models.
+To address these issues, we focus on Bitcoin and identify the influential factors related to its price forecasting from the perspective of underlying blockchain transactions.
+We then propose a price forecasting model WT-CATCN, which leverages Wavelet Transform (WT) and Casual Multi-Head Attention (CA) Temporal Convolutional Network (TCN), to forecast cryptocurrency prices.
+Our model can capture important positions of input sequences and model the correlations among different data features.
+Using real-world Bitcoin trading data, we test and compare WT-CATCN with other state-of-the-art price forecasting models.
+The experiment results show that our model improves the price forecasting performance by 25%.
 tags: []

 # Display this page in the Featured widget?